LaWebcapsule/orbits/docs/interfaces/ActionAppConfig.md

 # Interface: ActionAppConfig

-An interface that describes how the app can be configured.
+Describes how the app can be configured.

 ## Table of contents